eta-dev/eta/deno_dist/README.md

 ## Credits

 - Async support and file handling were added based on code from [EJS](https://github.com/mde/ejs), which is licensed under the Apache-2.0 license.
-Code was modified to throw an Eta Error.
+Code was modified and refactored to some extent.
 - Syntax and some parts of compilation are heavily based off EJS, Nunjucks, and doT.